Skip to main content

 • check_circleMinimal menus with large, clear labels

-• check_circleSOS emergency button on the back
+• check_circleDedicated SOS-style button on the back

 #4 Pick